oahlen/slides/nix/slides.md

 * Compute a package derivation based on some nix expression ex `default.nix`.
 This file includes:
   * mentions of all the files and other packages that will be required during the build
   * build instructions for actually building the package,
-  * some metainformation about the package,
+  * some meta-information about the package,
   * a store path (prefix) under which the package will be installed
     * /nix/store/<hash>-<name>-<version>
     * ex. **/nix/store/d29dgx2kc94dlq8h85phzlx01x7ajhjv-firefox-118.0.1**/bin/firefox